FedMT: Federated Learning with Mixed-type Labels: Experimental Details

-\paragraph{Data split and label Generation} Here, we describe how to prepare the CIFAR100 training dataset into sub-class but noisy data on the server and super-class datasets on the clients.
+We describe how to prepare the CIFAR100 training dataset into sub-class data on the server and super-class datasets on the clients.
 We first select $n$ samples from each of the $K=100$ sub-classes as the datasets on the server.
-To generate noisy labeled data at noise level $\xi \in [0,1]$, we assume that the noise matrix is known, symmetric, instance independent, and reconstructable, represented as the matrix $\mT_{\xi} =\{1-K/(K-1)\xi\}\sI_{K} + \xi/(K-1)\mathbbm{1}_{K}\mathbbm{1}_{K}^{\top}$.
-Then the observed labels are sampled from this given matrix by random flipping, \ie the label in one class is flipped to the label in another class with probability $\xi/(K-1)$.
-The higher the value of $\xi$, the larger the proportion of noise labels.
-Then for the rest of the observations in the CIFAR100 training set, we randomly split then into $C$ pieces each with $N_c$ observations and each client is assigned $N_c$ samples.
-Hence in this case $\mQ$ is a $200\times 100$ matrix, its $(j,i)$-th element is $1$ if the $i$-th class is in $j$-th superclass and $0$ otherwise.
+Then for the rest of the observations in the CIFAR100 training set, we split then into $C$ pieces each with $N_c$ observations and each client is assigned $N_c$ samples.

+\textbf{IID split} The $N_c$ samples are assigned to clients completely at random and are balanced in subclasses.
+For example, when $N_c=4000$, each client has $400$ observations from each of the $100$ sub-classes.
+Hence in this case $\sM$ is a $20\times 100$ matrix, its $(j,i)$-th element is $1$ if the $i$-th class is in $j$-th superclass and $0$ otherwise.

-\paragraph{Training details} We implement all the methods by PyTorch and conducted all the experiments on an NVIDIA Tesla V100 GPU.
-For our \ours, we use SGD optimizer~\cite{ruder2016overview} with a learning rate of $10^{-2}$, momentum $0.9$, and weight decay $5\times 10^{-4}$.
-Each model updates one epoch then aggregates with the others.
-The total communication iterations is set to be 100.
-The learning rate is divided by $5$ at $20$, $30$, and $40$ iterations.
-We set the batch size to $16$ and the number of training examples on $c$-th client to $N_c=4000$ if not specified otherwise.
-In Tab.~\ref{tab:cifar_ablation_a}, we consider various values for the per number of observations $n$ on the server under the noise-free setting.
-We also consider various values for the noisy level $\xi$ when $n=10$.
-For additional results in the Appendix~\ref{sec:appendix_more}, we specify the hyper-parameters only when they are different.
+\textbf{Non-IID split} We follow the non-iid splitting in~\citet{lu2021federated} to create data heterogeneity in the benchmark dataset CIFAR100.
+Specifically, we partition the dataset among clients using the following criteria. \begin{enumerate} \item We initiate the non-IID setting by assigning a random prior to each class, where the prior probability is proportional to a uniform variable ranging from [0.35, 0.55].

+\item Subsequently, we systematically select $2$ majority classes on each client, with the prior probability for these two classes set to $4/(1-\gamma)$.
+The value of $\gamma$ is tuned to three different levels: $0.1$, $0.9$, and $0.99$.
+A higher $\gamma$ signifies a greater degree of heterogeneity.
+Following class selection, we normalize the prior probabilities to ensure their summation equals one.

+\item Finally, we sample $N_c=4000$ instances on each client of various classes according to these probabilities. \end{enumerate}

+\textbf{Training details} We implement all the methods by PyTorch 1.8.1 and conducted all the experiments on an NVIDIA Tesla V100 GPU.
+We consider two different initialization schemes on CIFAR100, namely random initialization and initialization with the weights pretrained on ImageNet.
+For the weights pretrained on ImageNet, we use the default pretrained model in \texttt{torchvision}.
+We set the local update step to be $1$, that is each model updates one epoch then aggregates with the others.